2015 RNA-seq data generation and analysis hands-on workshops

 Goal: Generate high throughput sequencing libraries from participant-provided total RNA samples

-- A two day hands-on wet lab workshop, taught by experts from NEB.
+- A two day hands-on wet lab workshop, taught by experts from NEB and BU.

 - Participants will prepare directional mRNA-seq libraries using NEBNext Ultra Directional RNA Library Prep Kits for Illumina and their own experimental and control samples (one of each).

 - We will utilize the NEBNext rRNA Depletion Kit (Human/Mouse/Rat), so libraries can only be prepared using RNA from these three species.

 - Libraries will be sequenced on the Illumina HiSeq platform using a multiplexing strategy.
 Single end 50bp reads will be generated with a target of 20-25 million reads/sample.

 - Provide one experimental and one control high-quality total RNA sample (500-1000ng) to the BUMC Microarray Core Facility by the close of business on April 27, 2015.
 Each RNA sample will be quantitated and assessed for quality using an Agilent Bioanalyzer.

 - You will be asked to bring some basic lab supplies to the workshop (e.g., pipettes, pipet tips, an ice bucket, etc.).